mmoayyed/wicket-cas-poc/README.md

 like making a pizza!

-For this demo, we have included several configuration modules and extensions into the build the most important of which are:
+For this demo, we have included several configuration modules and extensions into the build, most important of which are:

 - CAS protocol support
 - SAML1 protocol support